neicnordic/neic.no/_people/michaela-barth.md

   staff:
 ---

 Michaela Barth is employed at the
-[PDC Center for High Performance Computing](https://www.pdc.kth.se), KTH Royal Institute of Technology, Stockholm and holds a 50% position at the the NeIC.
+[PDC Center for High Performance Computing](https://www.pdc.kth.se), KTH Royal Institute of Technology, Stockholm and holds a 50% position at NeIC.
 She was educated at the University of Innsbruck and has a Ph.D. in Natural Sciences, focusing on astrophysics and grid computing.